xyflow/react-flow-docs/docs/guides/migrate-to-v10.md

 sidebar_position: 8
 ---

 Welcome to React Flow v10!
-With our latest major version update there are coming lots of new features but also some breaking changes.
+With the latest major version update, there are coming many new features but also some breaking changes.

 ## New Features

 - [**Sub Flows**](/docs/guides/sub-flows): You can now add nodes to a parent node and create groups and nested flows
-- **Node Type 'group'**: A new node type without handles that can be used for a group node
+- **Node Type 'group'**: A new node type without handles that can be used as a group node
 - **Touch Device Support**: It is now possible to connect nodes on touch devices
-- **Fit View on Init**: You can use the new prop `fitView` to fit the initial view
+- **Fit View on Init**: You can use the new `fitView` prop to fit the initial view
-- **Key Handling**: You can now not only pass single keys but also multiple keys and key combinations
+- **Key Handling**: Not only single keys but also multiple keys and key combinations are possible now
 - [**useKeyPress hook**](/docs/api/hooks/use-key-press): A util hook for handling keyboard events
-- [**useReactFlow hook**](/docs/api/hooks/use-react-flow): Returns a React Flow instance that exposes functions to manipulate the graph
+- [**useReactFlow hook**](/docs/api/hooks/use-react-flow): Returns a React Flow instance that exposes functions to manipulate the flow
-- **[useNodes](/docs/api/hooks/use-nodes), [useEdges](/docs/api/hooks/use-edges) and [useViewport](/docs/api/hooks/use-viewport) hooks**: Hooks for receiving nodes, edges and the viewport.
+- **[useNodes](/docs/api/hooks/use-nodes), [useEdges](/docs/api/hooks/use-edges) and [useViewport](/docs/api/hooks/use-viewport) hooks**: Hooks for receiving nodes, edges and the viewport
+- **Edge Marker**: More options to configure the start and end markers of an edge

 ## Breaking Changes